idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ### Description

 This updates the status of a fabric order to be received and returns the fabric order.
+The fabric must be in the `transit` status before it can be received.

 ### HTTP Request